-Newark, New Jersey’s largest city, is home to roughly 280,000 people, and is the third largest city in the United States.
+Newark, New Jersey is the state's largest city.
+It is home to roughly 280,000 people and is the third largest city in the United States.
 Newark is easily accessible to Newark-Liberty International Airport and attractions in Manhattan.
-Newark Airport is a hub for United Airlines, resulting in numerous flights in an out of the area.

-Newark is currently undergoing a renaissance and the city is currently growing all around us.
-There is quite of bit of new development as new housing and supermarkets are being built in the city.
+Newark is currently undergoing a renaissance and the city is currently growing.
+There is quite of bit of new development as new housing and supermarkets are being built.
 There is a wide variety of sporting events, entertainment, dining options, and culture, particularly in the Ironbound district.
-Newark is a thriving city with much to offer
+Newark is a thriving city with much to offer.

 MetLife Stadium is in nearby East Rutherford, New Jersey and is a part of the Meadowlands Sports Complex.
 The stadium is home to both the New York Jets and the New York Giants of the National Football League.
 It is the second largest stadium used in NFL play and seats 82,566 fans.
 In addition to professional football, numerous other sporting events and concerts are held at the venue annually.